 With a flip of its hinged seat, the Fisher Price Stride To Ride Puppy converts from a rider to a walker.
 The cuddle-worthy face moves around, the soft floppy ears wiggle and the nose and collar light up as your child pushes or scoots.
 The toy will also play sounds, utter phrases, speak greetings, and teach manners in English and Spanish.

 For babies who aren’t walking, the product has a shape sorter and big, easy-to-press buttons to help them stay entertained.
 The plastic wheels make it suitable for indoors or outdoors.

 As the wheels aren’t great at turning, this toy is probably best suited to older babies and younger toddlers and is a great riding toy.

 Best for Older Toddlers

 At less than 18 pounds, this ride-on kids car can be pushed or pulled using the handle at back.
 The car-like features include a driver’s side door that opens, ignition, gas cap, steering wheel, and cup holders.
 You’ll appreciate the front wheels that rotate 360 degrees for easy maneuvering.

 When the floor is removed, your toddler can use foot power to get around.
-Older kids may enjoy storing snacks and toys in the rear.
+Older kids may enjoy the storage space for storing snacks.
+The storage compartment can also be used to store toys in the rear.
 The car is appropriate for children less than 50 pounds and under the age of five.
 Much bigger than this, and the fit may be too snug.

 Best Ride On Bus Toy